tinkercademy-bootcamp/chat-project-balaji1029/exercise-3/README.md

 - Make sure you have `-fsanitize=address` in both your `CXX_FLAGS` and `LD_FLAGS` in your Makefile
 - What do `-fsanitize=address`, `CXX_FLAGS` and `LD_FLAGS` mean?

+  - Address Sanitizer gives details of memory leakages and double-free and use-after-free bugs
 - With the new tool of the Compiler Explorer, and keeping in mind what you have learned about how to use debug mode
 - What happens when you look at a `std::string` using the above methods?

+  - You find it in the `.data` section of the program
 - Where is the text in your `std::string`?

+  - In the `.data` section
 - What is `std::optional`?

+  -
 - How do you find out the memory layout of a `std::optional`?
 - Read https://en.cppreference.com/w/cpp/memory#Smart_pointers - Guide to
   modern C++ memory management using smart pointers